dangush/website/reviews/barebell.md

 But let me tell you, this shit tastes *exactly* like chocolate dough.

 It's this beautiful, rich, creamy milk chocolate taste, similar to a brownie with a chocolate filling.
 On the outside, little chocolate sprinkles that give a beautiful crackle to every bite.
-It's insane to imagine that you're eating 20 grams of protein with zero sugar.
+It's amazing to imagine that you're eating 20 grams of protein with that rich of dessert food flavor.

-I'm so obsessed with this product that I literally couldn't even care to question what sus sugar they use to make this work.
+I'm so obsessed with this product that I literally couldn't even care to question what the probably inane amount of sucralose they use is doing to my body.

 ### Numbers
 1. Flavor & Texture: 5/5